 Next, work crews were on-site directing traffic as they saw-cut the roadway near the FUTS trail and the Cochise Ramada.
 They took down the tennis court fence, and work crews installed the storm drain along Fort Tuthill Loop Road with a concrete headwall reinforcement.
 They also constructed an access road and converted the tennis courts to an accessible parking lot to support the Fair and other events.

-On September 13, 2016, the Coconino County Board of Supervisors approved Phase II of the historic Fort Tuthill Quad Restoration.
-Phase II encompasses a new surface to the historic Quad, home of the annual Coconino County Fair, that will consist of decomposed granite (DG) sections and concrete walkways.
+On September 13, 2016, the Coconino County Board of Supervisors approved Phase II of the historic Fort Tuthill Quad Renovation.
+Phase II encompassed a new surface to the historic Quad, home of the annual Coconino County Fair, that consisted of decomposed granite (DG) sections and concrete walkways.

-The walkways will feature chevrons, or insignia used by the military for rank designation, sandblasted into the concrete, thereby tying in the military history of the fort.
-The DG sections will focus future event organizers into areas where tents can be placed and tied down.
-Other features will include a courtyard green space and seating area, shade trees along the sidewalks, landscape improvements, lighting and site furnishings.
+The walkways feature chevrons, or insignia, used by the military for rank designation, sandblasted into the concrete, thereby tying in the military history of the fort.
+The DG sections focus future event organizers into areas where tents can be placed and tied down.
+Other features include a courtyard green space and seating area, shade trees along the sidewalks, landscape improvements, lighting and site furnishings.

-In January 2017, KCS resumed work on the Quad Restoration Project.
-KCS began removing some of the old asphalt and dirt in the historic quad area.
-Additionally, they set up temporary power lines to supply electricity to the Administration and Annex Offices while they upgrade the electric services to the entire Quad area.
+In January 2017, KCS resumed work on the Quad Renovation Project.
+KCS removed some of the old asphalt and dirt in the historic quad area.
+Additionally, they set up temporary power lines to supply electricity to the Administration and Annex Offices while they upgraded the electric services to the entire Quad area.

 What to do with all the snow?
-That's the question KCS had to figure out with the recent, record-setting snowstorms in late January.
-KCS crews plowed the historic Quad clear of snow in order to continue work above and below ground.
+That's the question KCS had to figure out with record-setting snowstorms in late January.
+KCS crews plowed the historic Quad clear of snow in order to continue work above- and below-ground.
 They stacked snow in the north parking lot and managed to keep ahead of the weather.
 In addition, KCS removed the porch and roof from the "Cold Storage" building, which CCPR uses for file storage.
 The porch and roof were not original to the historic building.